A polar prediction model for learning to represent visual transformations: Background

-Now consider observations of a signal that translates at a constant velocity over time, $x(n,t) = y(n-vt)$.
-Although the temporal evolution is easy to describe, it traces a highly non-linear trajectory in the signal state space, rendering prediction difficult (specifically, linear extrapolation fails).
-As an example, Figure \ref{fig:potato} shows a signal consisting of a sum of two sinusoidal components.
-Transforming the signal to the frequency domain simplifies the description.
+Consider a signal, the $N$-dimensional vector $\mathbf{x}_t$, that translates at a constant velocity $v$ over time: $x_{n, t} = x_{n-vt, 0}$.
+This sequence traces a highly non-linear trajectory in signal space, i.e. the vector space where each dimension corresponds to the signal value at one location.
+In this space, linear extrapolation fails.
+As an example, Figure~\ref{fig:potato} shows a signal consisting of a sum of two sinusoidal components in one spatial dimension.
+Mapping the signal to the frequency domain simplifies the description.
 In particular, the translational motion now corresponds to circular motion of the two (complex-valued) Fourier coefficients associated with the constituent sinusoids.

-The motion is further simplified by a polar coordinate transform to extract phase and amplitude of each Fourier coefficient.
-Specifically, the motion is now along a straight trajectory, with both phases advancing linearly (but at different rates), and both amplitudes constant.
-Note that this is a geometric property that holds for any rigidly translating signal, and offers a simple means of predicting content over time.
-Indeed, we can use the shift property (see section \ref{sec:shiftprop}) on $x(n,t+1) = x^v(n,t)$ and observe that prediction is now reduced to linear extrapolation of each coefficient's phase.
-We have the three step process:

-Since we assumed that the motion from time $t$ to $t+1$ is identical to that from time $t-1$ to $t$ (ie. no acceleration), the phase advance $kv$ can be computed from the past two representations as $kv = \angle \widetilde{x}(k, t) - \angle \widetilde{x}(k, t-1)$, where $\angle z$ indicates the phase of the complex number $z$.
-Thus, a polar coordinate transformation in the frequency domain converts translational motion into trajectories that are predictable via linear phase extrapolation.
+In polar coordinates, the trajectory of these coefficients is straight, with both phases advancing linearly (at a rate proportional to their frequency), and both amplitudes constant.